UKHomeOffice/callisto-accruals-restapi/docs/features/annual-target-hours/timecard-timeentry.md

 As mentioned above the [`TimeEntry`](https://github.com/UKHomeOffice/callisto-timecard-restapi/blob/main/docs/payload.md#timeentry) encapsulates the data that the Accruals container uses to update balances.
 Internally balance data is held by the [`Accrual` resource](../../payload.md#accrual)

 ## Updating Accrual balance
 One of the key properties on an Accrual instance is the balance.
 Each instance represents the balance on a given date.
-When `TimeEntry` events are received then they to identify which type of `Accrual` they relate to and also to identify which date(s) are to have their balances calculated.
+When `TimeEntry` events are received then they are used to identify which type of `Accrual` they relate to and also to identify which date(s) are to have their balances calculated.
+Note that the mechanism for identiftying an Accrual based on the data in a TimeEntry is outside of the scope of this document.
+The business rules under the [Annual Target Hours feature](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-1249) in Jira should be consulted.

 A key part of an `Accrual` instance is its set of `Contribution` instances.
 A contribution references a `TimeEntry` and it also records how many hours of work that `TimeEntry` contributes to the `Accrual` instance's balance.